Michellinian/CS-unit-2/README.md

 Development
 -----

-### Martian Decoder Step 1: Creating Engligh input
+### Martian Decoder Step 1: Creating English input

 After doing all the previous tasks in arduino, and learning about the programming language itself, as well as the concept of binary code, binary gates, and other additional things, we are now ready to start developing the actual martion decoder program.
 The first step is create an english input system for the clients, since they will be typing the messages in english and sending them to other locations.
 To mention the requirements for this english input, they are: